 Composition of the protoplanetary nebula.

-The most abundant chemical elements in the Sun are hydrogen (H 73.46%), helium (He 24.85%), oxygen (O 0.77%), carbon (C 0.29%), iron (Fe 0.16%) and smaller percentages of neon, silicon, magnesium, sulfur, etc. The atmosphere of Jupiter, which is the largest planet, is mostly hydrogen with about 10% helium and small amounts of other gases.
+The most abundant chemical elements in the Sun are hydrogen (H 73.46%), helium (He 24.85%), oxygen (O 0.77%), carbon (C 0.29%), iron (Fe 0.16%) and smaller percentages of neon, silicon, magnesium, sulfur, etc. The atmosphere of Jupiter, which is the largest planet, is mostly hydrogen with about 10% helium and small amounts of other gases like methane, ammonia, hydrogen sulfide and water.
 These compositions indicate that the nebula from which our solar system originated was mostly hydrogen, helium and small amounts of heavier elements.
-Planets like Mercury, Venus, Earth and Mars lost their hydrogen and helium rapidly because their gravitational pull was not strong enough to retain these light elements.
+Planets like Mercury, Venus, Earth and Mars which are close to the Sun lost their hydrogen and helium rapidly because their gravitational pull was not strong enough to retain these light elements.
 The loss of hydrogen and helium increased the concentration of heavier gases in the atmospheres of these terrestrial planets.
+Further away from the Sun where it is much colder, methane can condense as a liquid, and Saturn's moon Titan has a predominantly nitrogen atmosphere with pools of liquid methane on its surface.

 The high surface temperature of the Earth during the Hadean eon favored the depletion of atmospheric methane through the endothermic reaction of methane with the steam in the atmosphere.
-Reactions such as the following require high temperatures of approximately 700°C to 1100°C which would have been common in the magma oceans and volcanic areas of the Hadean Earth.
+Reactions such as the following require high temperatures of approximately 700°C to 1100°C which would have been common in the hot crust and magma lakes of the Hadean Earth.
 The resulting carbon monoxide would readily combine with metals to form carbonyl compounds.

 Earth's third atmosphere (Proterozoic Eon, 2.5 to 0.54 Ga)